Chatri Sityodtong

+Early life and education

 In 1971, Sityodtong was born to a Thai father and Japanese mother and was raised in Thailand.
 He graduated with a B.A. in Economics from Tufts University in 1994.
-His family went bankrupt during the Asian Financial Crisis and his father eventually abandoned the family, but Sityodtong went on to obtain an MBA from Harvard Business School in 1999.
+His family went bankrupt during the Asian Financial Crisis and his father eventually abandoned the family.
+Sityodtong moved to the United States, pursuing an education for a higher-paying job.
+To put himself through Harvard Business School, Sityodtong delivered Chinese food and taught Muay Thai to make ends meet before graduating with his MBA in 1999.

 Sityodtong emigrated to Singapore in the mid-2000s, and has lived there ever since.